Benefits of Moving to Memory Care

 At Emerald Crest, we offer a deep knowledge of memory care in a specialized assisted living setting for seniors with Alzheimer’s and dementia-related conditions.
 We encourage you to contact us directly with any questions or request a tour.

 Emerald Crest provides memory care in a unique environment, specifically designed to support those with cognitive issues.
 Utilizing this exceptional model of care, individuals with dementia, Alzheimer’s and related conditions can flourish in positive relationships and participation in meaningful activities.
-Memory care is offered in the Minneapolis – Saint Paul area with communities in four convenient locations: ShakopeeBurnsvilleMinnetonka and Victoria, MN.
+Memory care is offered in the Minneapolis – Saint Paul area with communities in four convenient locations: ShakopeeBurnsvilleMinnetonka, MN.

 Schedule a tour